OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 ## software

 - **`release`** [URL]
-  - unambiguous refrence to the software release used for this version of the OSH module
+  - unambiguous reference to the software release used for this version of the OSH module
   - e.g. `https://github.com/arduino/ArduinoCore-mbed/releases/tag/1.3.2`
 - `installation-guide` [URL]
-  - unambiguous refrence to the installation guide for the corresponding software release
+  - unambiguous reference to the installation guide for the corresponding software release
   - e.g. `https://github.com/arduino/ArduinoCore-mbed/blob/a2c06d768f5ebb6821ae6505b2032ee58f4ef70d/README.md`